fletcher/MultiMarkdown-6/syntax/critic.md

 ### CriticMarkup Limitations ###

-If you `--accept` or `--reject` CriticMarkup changes, then it should work properly in just about any document.
+If you `--accept` or `--reject` CriticMarkup changes, then it should work properly in any document.

 If you want to try to include your changes as "notes" in the final document, then certain situations will lead to results that were probably not what you intended.